Salesforce vs HubSpot for Small Business 2026: An Honest, In-Depth Comparison

 Mobile App

-Both apps are well-built and regularly updated.
+Both apps are solid and get regular updates.

 Security & Compliance